CAFapi/querybuilder/README.md

                         { "IS_ROOT", new List<string>() { "false" } },
                         { "CLASSIFIED", new List<string>() { "true" } },
                         { "COLLECTION_STATUS", new List<string>() { "CONTENT" } },
-                        { "FILE_PATH", new List<string>() { "//alpha-agent04/EnronData/bailey-s_000/bailey-s/Sent Items/PCS Nito_kv29.msg" } },
+                        { "FILE_PATH", new List<string>() { "//alpha-agent04/EnronData/Sent Items/PCS Nito_kv29.msg" } },
                         { "REPOSITORY_ID", new List<string>() { "102" } },
                         { "TITLE", new List<string>() { "Sciullo Properties -- Appraisal" } },
-                        { "CONTENT", new List<string>() { "Leonard,\n\nWELCOME BACK !!!!!
-Hope you and Dorothy had a pleasant trip to Germany???   " +
+                        { "CONTENT", new List<string>()
+                        { "Leonard,\n\nWELCOME BACK !!!!!
+Hope you and Dorothy had a pleasant trip to Germany???"
-                        "Hope all is well with Kasie???
-I would love to hear all about it.\n\nWhile you were gone, Maria Pirro contacted me -- " +
+                        + "Hope all is well with Kasie???
+I would love to hear all about it.\n\nWhile you were gone, "
-                        "she is with West Penn Appraisers, Inc. and she faxed their fee schedule relating to the various Sciullo Properties.\n\n" +
+                        + "Maria Pirro contacted me --  "she is with West Penn Appraisers, Inc. and she faxed their fee"
+                        + " schedule relating to the various Sciullo Properties.\n\n"
-                        "I will fax a copy to you, and we can draw up a contract." + "\nCordially, \nSusan S. Bailey\nEnron North America Corp.\n1400 Smith Street, Suite 3803A\nHouston, Texas 77002\nPhone: (713) 853-4737\nFax: (713) 646-3490\nEmail: Susan.Bailey@enron.com" } }
+                        + "I will fax a copy to you, and we can draw up a contract."
+                        + "\nCordially, \nSusan S. Bailey\nEnron North America Corp.\n1400 Smith Street, Suite 3803A"
+                        + " Houston, Texas 77002\nPhone: (713) 853-4737\nFax: (713) 646-3490\nEmail: Susan.Bailey@enron.com" } }
                     }
                 },
                 {